sminez/x11-draw/README.md

 # README

+> :warning: This repo is now archived.
+The relevant updated code now lives in [penrose][0] :warning:

 This is a bare bones text-based graphics library intended for use with the `penrose` window manager library for rendering the status bar.
 The current state of this repo is a proof of concept for the API before integrating with the existing `penrose_ui` crate.